 Can I use call tracking for offline marketing like flyers and signage?

-Yes — and this is where it's particularly powerful in Australia.
+Yes, and this is where it is particularly powerful in Australia.
 You print a unique tracked number on each offline channel: letterbox flyers, real estate signboards, newspaper ads, vehicle signage.
 When someone calls that number, you know it came from that specific piece of marketing, not from Google or your website.